 Long Term Effects

-It is being said online that brushing with a small amount of activated charcoal can whiten your teeth naturally after only a few uses.
+It says online that brushing with a small amount of charcoal can whiten your teeth naturally after only a few uses.
 However, the long term usage of the gritty powder can be extremely damaging.
 Dentists are noting much higher levels of enamel erosion in patients that brush with charcoal than in patients that don’t, and believe that the rough texture of the mineral is doing much more harm than it is doing good.

 Importance Of Enamel